-Jessica Norton is a dynamic choral practitioner, vocal coach, and Vocal Health First Aider, dedicated to inspiring and developing singers of all levels.
-She is the Musical Director of East London Chorus and Polymnia Chamber Choir, as well as Music Leader of the Blackheath Halls Youth Choir.
-She also serves as Vocal Coach for the CBSO Youth and Children's Choruses and Section Coach for the National Youth Choirs of Great Britain.
-Her extensive choral experience includes work with Henley Youth Choir, London Concord Singers.
-London

-Orpheus Choir, Pegasus Choir, London Symphony Chorus, and Milton Keynes Chorale.
+Jessica Norton is a Choral Practitioner, Vocal Coach and Vocal Health First Aider.
+She is Musical Director of East London Chorus and Polymnia Chamber Choir, Music Leader of the Blackheath Halls Youth Choir, Vocal Coach for the CBSO Youth and Children's Choruses, and a Section Coach for the National Youth Choirs of Great Britain.
+Other choirs she has worked with include Henley Youth Choir, London Orpheus Choir, Pegasus Choir, London Symphony Chorus, and Milton Keynes Chorale.

-A classically trained soprano with a Diploma in Singing Performance from ABRSM, Jessica has performed as a soloist with ensembles such as the London Symphony Chorus, Ealing Common Choir, and Harwich and Dovercourt Choral Society.
-She has been a featured soprano in Wanstead's annual opera gala, Glamour on the Green, and has appeared in multiple BBC Proms, including The Dream of Gerontius under Sir Simon Rattle.
-Her vocal versatility has also led to performances at PHAB's Christmas Fundraising Events, ITV's The Halcyon, and a viral YouTube collaboration with Brendan Kavanagh, which has amassed over 8.3 million views.
+With a Diploma in Singing Performance from ABRSM, Jessica has sung solo with choirs such as the London Symphony Chorus, Ealing Common Choir and Harwich and Dovercourt Choral Society and was the featured soprano for a number of years in Wanstead's annual opera gala "Glamour on the Green".
+She has also sung in multiple BBC Proms concerts, including in the semi-chorus of Elgar's "Dream of Gerontius" under Sir Simon Rattle, at PHAB's Christmas Fundraising Events and in ITV's "The Halcyon".
+Jessica also appeared in a viral YouTube video with content creator Brendan Kavanagh.
+The video has 8.3 million views to date.

-As a sought-after vocal coach, Jessica teaches privately and for institutions such as Music in Offices.
-She leads vocal workshops for schools, choirs, and corporate events, working with organisations like Haygarth Marketing Agency and the Nous Group.
-Passionate about vocal health and choral excellence, she regularly runs Come and Sing Days and Vocal Training Days for choirs throughout the year, helping singers refine their technique and build confidence.
+As a vocal coach, Jessica teaches privately and for institutions such as Music in Offices.
+She has led workshops with schools around Henley-on-Thames, Cambridge and Milton Keynes, choirs and at corporate events, such as Haygarth Marketing Agency and the Nous Group.
+She also runs Come and Sing days and Vocal training Days for multiple choirs throughout the year.